Updated: April 14, 2023

-(Main highlight dates in red, times are approximate)
+(Kabuki performance dates in red, times are approximate.)

-April 9th–12th, from 8 pm: Hadaka-mairi worship at Nagahama Hachimangu and Hokoku Shrine.
+April 9th–12th, 8 pm: Hadaka-mairi water splashing prayers at Nagahama Hachimangu and Hokoku Shrine.
 Details here.

-April 13, from 5:30 pm: Child kabuki performances in local neighborhoods.
+April 13, 6:00 pm: Child kabuki evening performances in local neighborhoods.
 Details here.

-April 14, 9:30 am to 12 pm: Child kabuki performances in local neighborhoods.
+April 14, 9:00 am to early afternoon: Child kabuki morning performances in local neighborhoods.
 Details here.

-April 14, 1 pm to 4 pm: Float procession to Nagahama Hachimangu.
+April 14, early afternoon until 4 pm: Float procession to Nagahama Hachimangu.
 Details here.

-April 15 (Main day): Child kabuki performances all day at Nagahama Hachimangu Shrine (9:45 am to 2:15 pm), Otemon Arcade, and Otabisho (4 pm to 8 pm).
+April 15 (Main day): Child kabuki performances all day at Nagahama Hachimangu Shrine (9:45 am to around 2:00 pm), Otemon Arcade, and Otabisho (performances from 2:00 pm to 6:45 pm).
 Details here.

-April 16, 9 am to 9 pm: Child kabuki performances from 9 am to evening in local neighborhoods.
+April 16, 9:00 am to evening: Child kabuki performances all day in local neighborhoods.
 Details here.

 About Nagahama Hikiyama Matsuri